 settings put secure show_rotation_suggestions 0

 LOS is pretty close to pure vanilla Android.
 It still has some bloat—namely the cellular provider system apps—as Divested Dev demonstrated.
 But it supports older devices, & its always good to favor older, usually cheaper priced too, hardware.
-Most contemporary machines are overdone for basic tasks, & seemingly neccesitated by poorly coded software.
+Most contemporary machines are overdone for basic tasks, & seemingly necessitated by poorly coded software.
 Minimize the attack surface for optimal performance, best security, & maximum privacy.

 Root to de-bloat or otherwise harden the system.
 Keep the attack surface minimal, i.e. have few apps installed.
 De-bloat system apps by making a Magisk module to overlay a blank file, or directory, over the system app’s APK.
-If the device bootloops, go into safe mode by pressing volume-down while booting (Pixels only it seems).
+If the device boot-loops, go into safe mode by pressing volume-down while booting (Pixels only it seems).
 Disables all modules on boot after that.
 Universal Android Debloater has information on what the different system apps are.

 To see where an APK is located, run: